 - Refrigerator: well wrapped it keeps for 1-2 weeks.

-- Freezer: this is my favorite way of storing this baileys chocolate cheesecake (or any one for that matter).
+- Freezer: this is my favorite way of storing this chocolate cheesecake (or any other for that matter).
 Wrap it well, first in plastic and then in aluminum foil.
 It keeps for a month.
 Thaw in the refrigerator or at room temperature, but remember that it's best served somewhat cold.

-Kitchen notes
+Kitchen Notes

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

-- Chocolate cookie crust: do not use sandwich cookies(such as oreo cookies) because they create an overly greasy base that doesn't really go with the cheesecake mixture, flavor-wise.
+- Chocolate cookie crust: do not use sandwich cookies (such as Oreo cookies) because they create an overly greasy base that doesn't really go with the cheesecake mixture, flavor-wise.
 I sometimes add a few tablespoons ground cocoa nibs for an even deeper flavor.

 - Liqueur: the boozy part works because it's Bailey's Irish cream and it's sweet and not overly strong.
-It's not a recipe to make with same amount of Irish whiskey or bourbon unless you like a very strong flavor.
+It's not a recipe to make with the same amount of Irish whiskey or bourbon unless you like a very strong flavor.
 For that, you can try the phenomenal Hot Chocolate Bourbon Cake, probably my favorite one ever.

 Related recipes you might like: